 Energy grants Energy grants from energy suppliers

-Gas and electricity suppliers serving more than 250,000 household customers, most notably the big six energy companies - British Gas, EDF Energy, Eon, Npower, SSE and Scottish Power - are obliged to help people reduce carbon emissions from their homes.
+Gas and electricity suppliers serving more than 250,000 household customers - including British Gas, EDF Energy, Eon, Npower, SSE and Scottish Power - are obliged to help people reduce carbon emissions from their homes.

 This is driven by the government’s Energy Company Obligation (ECO) scheme, launched with the Green Deal.

-You can find out more about ECO and the Green Deal in our guide to the Green Deal explained.
+You can find out more about ECO and the Green Deal in our guide to the Green Deal.

-Installation of loft insulation and cavity wall insulation is usually done by a contractor, although for loft insulation you will usually have to clear your loft first and take up any boards, as this is not normally included.
+Installation of loft insulation and cavity wall insulation is usually done by a contractor - although for loft insulation you will probably have to clear your loft first and take up any boards, as this is not normally included.
 But there are exceptions.

 What energy-saving offers are available?

 Grants through ECO are subject to eligibility criteria.
-To find out if your household could qualify, call the Energy Saving Advice Service on 0300 123 1234.
+To find out if your household could qualify, call the Energy Saving Advice Service on 0300 123 1234 or read our guide to the Energy Company Obligation.